 EPQ

 Students studying A Levels have the opportunity to complete an Extended Project Qualification (EPQ).
-This is a highly regarded academic qualification that carries UCAS points equivalent to half an A Level, for which students undertake an in depth research-based project under the guidance of a member of staff acting as their mentor or supervisor.
+This highly regarded academic qualification carries UCAS points equivalent to half an A Level.
+For it, students undertake an in-depth research-based project under the guidance of a member of staff acting as their mentor or supervisor.

 The EPQ

-EPQs help to develop independent thinking and learning skills which are particularly beneficial for studying at university and accessing future careers.
-Students will learn to plan, organise, research, strategise, analyse data, make decisions, resolve problems, evaluate information and develop their presentations skills.
+EPQs help develop independent thinking and learning skills, which are particularly beneficial for studying at university and accessing future careers.
+Students will learn to plan, organise, research strategies, analyse data, make decisions, resolve problems, evaluate information, and develop their presentation skills.

 The EPQ has four parts.
 Firstly, students attend a 30-hour taught course, which covers the skills necessary to conduct an independent investigation or research project.
-Students then produce a ‘log’ which charts the origins, progress and setbacks of their investigation, and reflects, critically, upon what they have achieved over the course of completing the EPQ.
+Students then produce a ‘log’ that charts the origins, progress, and setbacks of their investigation and critically reflects what they have achieved over the course of completing the EPQ.
 There is also a ‘product’ which usually takes the form of a 5,000-word essay, but it can also be an event which is managed by the student, or an artefact created by the student.
 Finally, students deliver a ten-minute presentation on their work to a live audience.

 Previous projects have included: